-Independent professionals are a growing part of the workforce for many leading organizations.
-They offer companies the ability to bring a valuable set of skills to a project for a specific period of time, helping to minimize employment costs with this type of flexibility.
-But as the demand for independent workers grows—especially the demand for those with high-end skills—how can organizations find reliable talent and keep their top performers coming back?
+Independent talent are a growing part of the workforce for many leading organizations today.
+Independent contractors offer companies the ability to bring a valuable set of skills to a project for a specific period of time.
+This approach helps to minimize employment costs and increase flexibility.
+But as the demand for independent workers grows—especially those with high-end skills—how can you find reliable talent and keep top performers coming back?

 As the use of independent talent grows, so does technology to support these types of work relationships.
 The majority of independent professionals will have their own website to showcase samples of their work, or enterprise managers may use a staffing agency to find talent that will be engaged on a temporary basis.
 Other organizations find it helpful to reach out to independent talent on their own career site, advertising project opportunities specific to independent contractors.

-One of the most useful tools, however, are freelance marketplaces.
-Freelance marketplaces are online platforms that connect independent talent with projects.
+One of the most useful tools, however, are online marketplaces.
+Marketplaces are online platforms that connect independent talent with projects.
 These platforms enable independent talent to connect with a client directly online, which eliminates the need for a third party like a staffing company.

 Independent talent complete a profile that lists their experience and can then search for or be matched with available opportunities at your company that fit their skillset.
-Managers are able to view potential candidates and select the person they want for the project.
+You can then view potential candidates and select the person you want for the project.

 2. Learn What Independent Talent Value in a Client Relationship